getredash/website/website/_kb/user-guide/getting-started.md

 ## 5. Add an avatar

-Redash uses [Gravatar](https://en.gravatar.com/) to handle profile pictures.
+If you login to Redash with a Google account, Redash will automatically fetch your Google Account profile picture.
+Alternatively, Redash can use [Gravatar](https://en.gravatar.com/) to handle profile pictures.
 Sign up for Gravatar with the email address you used to sign-in to Redash.
 When you're finished making your Gravatar, log out of Redash and then log back in.
 Your profile picture will automatically appear.

 {% callout %}